Nybrogade 26: Nybrogade 26

 Nybrogade 26 was constructed as a two-storey structure in around 1745 and later heightened in around 1790 and again in 1827.
 The building owes its current appearance to a renovation in 1852.
 The seven-bays-wide building front is vertically divided by lesenes between the windows.
 It is rendered in a red colour, contrasted by the white windows, cornice, cornice band above the ground floor and white details around the gate and windows in the central bay on the three lower floors.
 The central bay on the second floor features a balcony and there is a blind balustrade below the central window on the first floor.
 The gate features a fanlight and above it is a lion head.
-The cannon ball that hit the building during the British bombardment of Copenhagen in 1796 has been inserted in the wall above the cellar entrance.
+The cannonball that hit the building during the British bombardment of Copenhagen in 1796 has been inserted in the wall above the cellar entrance.

 Magstræde 13

 Magstræde 13 is a five-storey structure built in brick.
 The front side is plastered in a red colour.
 The windows are relatively small and slightly arched.
 The roof features a central wall dormer which was originally the site of a pulley.
 The building is towards the yard finished in a yellow colour.
 The slightly projecting central bay is also on this side of the building tipped by a wall dormer.

 The entire complex was listed in the Danish registry of protected buildings and places in 1918.